jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 The bible for any value investor.
 Graham’s Mr. Market illustration remains relevant today.

-# Literature
+# Literature & History

+## The Gatekeepers -- Chris Wipple

+A history of every White House Chief of Staff and how they shaped their administrations.

 ## Lolita — Vladimir Nabokov

 Bringing the reader into the mind of a pedophile, Nabokov combines a beautiful writing style with disturbing subject matter.
-The opening paragraph captures this well:

-> “Lolita, light of my life, fire of my loins.
-My sin, my soul.
-Lo-lee-ta: the tip of the tongue taking a trip of three steps down the palate to tap, at three, on the teeth.
-Lo.
-Lee.
-Ta.
-She was Lo, plain Lo, in the morning, standing four feet ten in one sock.
-She was Lola in slacks.
-She was Dolly at school.
-She was Dolores on the dotted line.
-But in my arms she was always Lolita.”

 ## 1984 — George Orwell